Rodovali/torpydo/TPDP.md

 destination or another node).

 ## Working Principle
-A torpydo network is constituted of a certain number of independant nodes.
+A torpydo network is composed of a certain number of independant nodes.
-When a client wants to reach anonymously a final destination, it first choose a set of nodes.
+When a client wants to reach anonymously a final destination, it first chooses a set of nodes.
 It then constructs a path from itself to its final destination through the chosen nodes.
-To do so, it contacts the first node, exchanges a shared key and communicates the address of the second node.
-It then do the same with the second node through the first one.
+To do so, it contacts the first node, exchanges a shared key with it and then tells it the address of the second node.
+It then repeats the same procedure with the second node through the first one.
 The process is repeated until the final destination is reached by the last node.

-At each step, a encryption level is added.
-The client encrypts the data it want to send with the keys of the intermediate nodes.
-When data is forwarded by a node it is first decrypted one time with the key of the node.
+At each step, an encryption level is added.
+The client encrypts the data that it wants to send with the keys of the intermediate nodes.
+When data is forwarded by a node, it is first decrypted one time with the key of the node.

-When data is sent back by the final destination, the data is encrypted one time with the nodes keys at each forwarding step.
+When data is sent back from the final destination, the data is encrypted one time with the nodes keys at each forwarding step.
-As the client is the only entity in the chain to have all the keys, it is also the only one able to decrypt the data completely at the end of the chain.
+As the client is the only entity in the chain that has all the keys, it is also the only one able to decrypt the data completely at the end of the chain.

 The chain lasts until the client or the final destination cuts the TCP connection.
 This results to the total destruction of the chain (all the TCP connections are closed).
-This can also happen if an intermediate node cut the connection for a reason or another.
+This can also happen if an intermediate node cuts the connection for a reason or another.

 ## TPDP Session